• Home

 WHAT IS A BAKED POTATO CASSEROLE?

 Baked potato casserole includes everything you love to eat in a stuffed baked potato PLUS you get to sneak in some veggies!
 We won’t ever tell!
-It doesn’t quite have as much cheese as this SHARP CHEESE DIP, but it’s close!

 So simple, even more uncomplicated than making a loaded baked potato bar because everything is in the casserole dish ahead of time.
 No mess on the counter as everyone tries to fill their potato!